Tourism & Recreation

 Alberta's Iron Horse Trail

 Alberta’s Iron Horse Trail is the longest completed section of the Trans-Canada Trail in Alberta.
-This 300 km trail is open year-round for residents and tourists alike to enjoy and explore.
+This 300 kilometre trail is open year-round for residents and tourists alike to enjoy and explore.

-NOTE: Users are asked to be considerate when traveling to or near private properties with ATVs as these machines can be noisy.
+Please be considerate when traveling to or near private properties with ATVs, as these machines can be noisy.
 Please do not rev engines near private residences.
 Thank you!

 aiht-spotlight-circle